Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Physics-based ship design extension

-This section describes a coupled system of inequalities that captures the key naval-architectural principles governing vessel design.
-The inequalities are log-convex compatible, meaning we can manipulate them to the form $1 \geq f(x)$, where $f$ is a log-convex function.
-All the new constraints and the associated design variables hold for each $s\in \mathcal{S}$, but we drop the index for clarity.
+This section describes a physics-based ship model that captures the key naval-architectural principles governing ship design.
+Although we focus on modeling a ro-pax ferry, the model applies to other ship types with minor modifications.

+The model is expressed as a group of posynomial inequalities, meaning we can manipulate them to the form $f(x)\leq1$, where $f$ is a posynomial function \eqref{eq:posy_form}.
+Hence, the model we describe is compatible with the ESFSMP in §\ref{sec:logcvx_formulation}.
+Table \ref{tb:vars} lists the new decision variables that constitute the elements of the vector $x^\text{ship}$.
+The domain of all the variables is $\mathbb{R}_{++}$.
+All the constraints and the associated design variables hold for each $s\in \mathcal{S}$, but we drop the index for clarity.
+Note that some symbols used in §\ref{ref:cvx_formulation} are redefined in this section.